logipro-fr/SocialNetworksPublisher/README.md

 Using Test-Driven Development (TDD) principles (thanks to Kent Beck and others), following good practices (thanks to Uncle Bob and others).

 ## Manual tests

-Before testing, you need to set up a `secret.env` file at the root of the project containing two fields:

-- `TWITTER_REFRESH_TOKEN=YOUR_REFRESH_TOKEN`
-- `TWITTER_CLIENT_ID=YOUR_TWITTER_CLIENT_ID`

-These fields will allow the refresh token loop imposed by Twitter.
-You can find your new tokens in the var directory.
-Be careful: if you delete the files in your var directory, you must save your last refresh token and put it in the `secret.env` file before the next restart to avoid losing it.

 ```console
 ./start